Cozy Peach Kitchen

 Labeled ingredients in separate containers.

 • Pumpkin puree: Not to be confused with canned "pumpkin pie filling".
-Pro tip: freeze leftover pumpkin puree in a closed container for up to 3 months (or use it in this pumpkin smoothie!).
+Pro tip: freeze leftover pumpkin puree in a closed container for up to 3 months (or use it in this healthy pumpkin smoothie!).
 Let thaw overnight in the fridge when ready to use.

 • Neutral oil: Canola oil is my go-to, but vegetable oil or avocado oil also work.
 If using olive oil I recommend a light flavor so that it doesn't overpower the mug cake.